saphitv/auto-deploy/README.md

 3. Add webhook:
    - Payload URL: `http://your-server:8000`
    - Content type: `application/json`
-   - Secret: Use the webhook secret configured for this specific repository
+   - Secret: Use the corresponding `WEBHOOK_SECRET_{REPO_NAME_UPPERCASE}` value
-   - Events: Select "Push" or "Releases" events based on your configuration
+   - Events: Select based on your `triggerOn` configuration:
+     - "Releases" if configured with `triggerOn: "release"`
+     - "Pushes" if configured with `triggerOn: "push"`

 ## How it Works

 1. When a webhook is received, the server:
    - Identifies the repository from the payload
-   - Verifies the webhook signature using that repository's specific secret
+   - Verifies the webhook signature using the repository's secret
    - Checks if the event type matches the repository's trigger configuration
 2. If valid, it pulls the latest code from the repository
 3. Deployment process:
    - Builds new images
    - Takes down existing services
    - Brings up new services with the updated code
-4. Multiple repositories can be deployed independently with their own configurations and secrets